 A lot of people get confused and think that charcoal has an expiration date, mostly because some charcoal bags do contain an expiration date, but this is not because the charcoal will expire but because they are required to put an expiration date on the charcoal bag in some states and countries

-No, charcoal does not go bad, if you store them correctly it has an unlimited shelf life.
+No, charcoal does not go bad, if you store them correctly they have an unlimited shelf life.
 On the other hand, if you store the charcoal in a humid environment then the charcoal will start absorbing water from the air, which will make them useless, in this case, you have to let them dry off.
 Most manufacturers spray the charcoal with chemicals that stop the charcoal from absorbing water, these chemicals expire in a couple of years, and if you do not store the charcoal correctly it could ruin the charcoal by absorbing moisture from the air.

-If you want high-quality charcoal then my personal recommendation is to get lump charcoal which is made from hardwood and it doesn’t contain any chemicals and additives which might expire Click here to check it out on Amazon.com
+If you want high-quality charcoal then my personal recommendation is to get lump charcoal which is made from hardwood and doesn’t contain any chemicals and additives which might expire Click here to check it out on Amazon.com

-If you have ever grilled some meat by using charcoal than you already know how easy and fast you can cook with it.
+If you have ever grilled some meat by using charcoal then you already know how easy and fast you can cook with it.
 In a survival situation, you can use charcoal to cook or even heat your house with it.
 A lot of people think that charcoal has an expiration date as some of the charcoal bags will have an expiration date on them.
 The truth is that most bags of charcoal will have some chemicals which keep the charcoal dry and easy to light, although the actual charcoal does not expire but the chemicals will do.

 Although even if the chemicals have expired, the charcoal is still good to use.
 Another big misconception is that coal and charcoal are basically the same, coal is a mineral that has been formed over millions of years in the ground, charcoal, on the other hand, is made by burning wood which in a couple of hours will turn into charcoal.
 If you have ever made an open fire with firewood, then you have probably noticed the grayish smoke.